remorses/unframer/README.md

 }
 ```

+## Troubleshooting

+If you find any errors rendering your components:

+-   Check you have the latest version of `unframer` installed
+-   Try downloading new versions of the components by running again `npx unframer {projectId}`, Framer may already have fixed the problem.
+-   Try disabling React strict mode, this can cause many issues in Framer components.

 ## Supported component props

 `unframer` will add TypeScript definitions for your Framer components props and variables, some example variables you can use are: